Ang Darling Kong Aswang: Plot

 A group of aswang led by Batang (Jean Garcia) begins to wreak havoc in a sleepy village in the middle of the night.
 One of its members, Elisa (Cristine Reyes) and her mother Ida (Agot Isidro) were caught by Barang along with her three daughters Beta (Denise Laurel), Alpha (Jackie Rice), and Keka (Empress Schuck) eating animal flesh, but they managed to escape.
 Victor (Vic Sotto) working in a company is a widower single father to his two daughters Aileen (Barbie Forteza) and Angel (Mika Dela Cruz).
 He also lives with his father Do (Dante Rivero), who is a village captain, and cousin Tom (Ritchie D'Horsie).
 Upon learning of what Elisa and Ida did, Barang warned them that something will happen if they learn that they are no longer eating human flesh.
 What's worse is that Joaquin (Rafael Rosell) wants to marry Elisa for her safety.
 Because of this, she and Ida decided to stay with their relative Banong (Nonong de Andres).
 When Victor's car overheated, Jerry (Wally Bayola) and Tom decided to fetch water from an abandoned house, only to be scared by Banong.
 When Elisa and Ida arrived, Victor was mesmerized by her beauty.
 Ida didn't rejected Elisa's feelings.
 She knows that only true love would break the curse.
 Afterwards, Victor decided to court Elisa.
 However, Aileen and Angel didn't approve of Victor marrying again.
 As Victor and Elisa started to date, Elisa admits that she's an aswang.
-Reluctant at first, Victor accepted Elisa despite of her situation.
+Reluctant at first, Victor accepted Elisa despite her situation.